-Why Small Traumas Still Leave a Big Impact: EMDR Therapy Carlsbad, CA for Accumulated Stress
+Why Small Traumas Still Leave a Big Impact: EMDR Therapist in Carlsbad, CA for Accumulated Stress

 Life’s smaller hurts—a harsh comment, a moment of rejection, or the weight of constant pressure—can seem trivial in the moment.
 Yet, over time, these “small” traumas pile up, creating anxiety, irritability, or a lingering sense of unease that feels bigger than the sum of its parts.
 At Wholeness Collective Therapy Group, led by Clinical Director Janelle Nelson, M.A., we often meet clients surprised by how much these subtle wounds affect them.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy offers a way to process this accumulated stress, addressing its roots for lasting relief.
-Here’s why small traumas matter and how EMDR can help.
+Here’s why small traumas matter and how working with an EMDR therapist in Carlsbad, CA, can help.

 The Weight of Small Traumas